Navvab Safavi: Geopolitics

+Monarchy and theocracy

 The main difference with the later founder of the Islamic Republic, though, and a radical one, is that he never advocated for a theocracy, as he accepts the monarchy, where "the Shah is viewed as the father of the family.
 He should be benevolent and fatherly in ruling the people.
 His faith and virtues should be such that people learn from him religious faith and virtues.
 He, as a father, should know how everyone is doing and that no one will go hungry or lack clothing.
 Then, 'as long as there is anyone alive in the family no one would dare to be disrespectful toward him, not to mention wanting to expel him from his home and family.
 Yes!
 The Shah must be a father, to be a father and the Shah.'".

+Legacy

 Apart from Ayatollah Khomeini, Navvab's vision would influence many other important players of the Islamic Republic, for instance the scholar Morteza Motahhari, or being, with Jalal Al-e Ahmad and Ahmad Fardid, one of the main ideological pillars of the former conservative president of Iran, Mahmoud Ahmadinejad.
 The current Supreme Leader of Iran, Ali Khamenei, goes as far as saying "I have no doubt that it was Navab Safavi who first kindled the fire of revolutionary Islam in my heart."